ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 This is a local configuration option, as it is premature to determine which will be operationally simpler.

 When the HNA expects to do zone transfer authorization by certificate only, the HNA MAY still apply an ACL on inbound connection requests to avoid load.
-In this case, the HNA SHOULD regularly check (via a DNS resolution) that the address(es) of the DM in the filter is still valid.
+In this case, the HNA MUST regularly check (via a DNS resolution) that the address(es) of the DM in the filter is still valid.

 # DM Distribution Channel {#sec-dist}